-The quantitative instrument for the clients were carried out at two times, with the entry into the program and about 15 months from the beginning of the program.
-The transfer of the instruments was carried out by the volunteers.
-There was no refusal.
+The quantitative instrument for the clients were carried out at two times: at the time of entry into the program and about 15 months from the beginning of the program.
+The application of the instruments was carried out by the volunteers.
+There were no refusal by clients.

-The quantitative instrument for volunteers took place on two occasions, with the entry into the program and about 15 months from the beginning of the program.
-Self-reporting based on an internet platform.
+The quantitative instrument for volunteers took place on two occasions, first at the time of their entry into the program and again about 15 months from the beginning of the program.
+Self-reporting to the instrument was done via an internet platform.